markjdvs/groupmove/readme.md

 - [Zoopla](https://developer.zoopla.co.uk/docs) is used to search for properties to add to a group's profile page.

-- The [Police API](https://data.police.uk/docs/) and [Google Maps](https://developers.google.com/maps/documentation/javascript/tutorial) were used to provide local crime and geographic data respectively on individual properties.
+- The [Police API](https://data.police.uk/docs/) and [Google Maps](https://developers.google.com/maps/documentation/javascript/tutorial) were used to provide local crime and geographic data respectively on individual properties.!

 * The app is deployed via Heroku.
 [Try it here.](https://groupmove.herokuapp.com/)